pffelix/EmbeddedNeuralNetwork/README.md

 <p>&nbsp;</p>

 ### Content
 The presented firmware allows to classify the direction of arrival (DoA) of a spoken utterance by exploiting the sound reflection and scattering pattern of a microcontroller board and its surrounding area.
-Related fundamental research on the topic has been shown by https://github.com/swing-research/scatsense.
+Related fundamental research on the topic has been open sourced in https://github.com/swing-research/scatsense.

 ### Architecture